Scheduled MonumentsWalesPont Carrog

 What is Pont Carrog?

-Pont Carrog is a stone bridge spanning the River Dee in Meirionnydd, Wales, constructed during the post-medieval period as part of the region's developing transport infrastructure.
+Pont Carrog is a bridge located in Meirionnydd, Wales, dating to the post-medieval or modern period.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME029.

 What period does Pont Carrog date from?

 Pont Carrog dates from the post medieval/modern period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Pont Carrog?